Black-owned business: The 21st century

 Black entrepreneurs originally based in music and sports diversified to build "brand" names that made for success in the advertising and media worlds.
-The most prominent examples include media mogul Oprah Winfrey who became involved in numerous enterprises such as a book club that changed the way America reads.
-Basketball superstar Magic Johnson was named by Ebony magazine as one of America's most influential Black businessmen in 2009, Johnson has numerous business interests, and was a part-owner of the Lakers for several years.
+The most prominent examples include media mogul Oprah Winfrey who became involved in numerous enterprises.
+Basketball superstar Magic Johnson was named by Ebony magazine as one of America's most influential black businessmen in 2009, Johnson has numerous business interests, and was a part-owner of the Lakers for several years.
 Johnson also is part of a group of investors that purchased the Los Angeles Dodgers in 2012 and the Los Angeles Sparks in 2014.

-During the 21st Century there have been multiple mediums for African-American-owned businesses to gain the public eye.
-Shark Tank, has provided a medium for many Black-owned businesses to acquire investors, promote their business, and share their story with the world.
-One of the largest Black-owned companies on Shark Tank was a company called U-Lace.
+During the 21st century there have been multiple mediums for African-American-owned businesses to gain the public eye.
+Shark Tank, has provided a medium for many black-owned businesses to acquire investors, promote their business, and share their story with the world.
+One of the largest black-owned companies on Shark Tank was a company called U-Lace.
 U-Lace was a no-tie shoe lace owned by Tim Talley out of Rochester, New York.
 Mark Cuban acquired a 35% equity in the company for an investment of 200k.
 This investment increased revenue to over $3 million.
-Another successful company to come out of Shark Tank was a company called Simply Panache Products.
-This company makes mango preserves and did not receive any investment from the Sharks.
-This did not discourage or inhibit their future because they have now developed hotels, spas, and restaurants over the mango theme, showing that not only did they not need the help of an investment, but proving their resilience and dedication to their business.